EH127/mission/README.md

 ## Deployment

-The project is deployed using netlify with https://methoda-mission.netlify.app/
+The project is deployed using netlify and can be access by https://methoda-mission.netlify.app/